yuhuazel/NoMetadata/README.md

 # 🛡️ No Metadata — Photo Metadata Remover

 A small, offline desktop tool (Tkinter + Pillow) that **strips all metadata** from images for privacy.
-Drag & drop or add files/folders, click **Remove Metadata**, and cleaned images are saved to a `No Metadata` folder next to the app.
+Drag & drop or add files/folders, click **Remove Metadata**, and cleaned images are saved to a `No Metadata` folder next to where the program or file is located.

 ---